Lately, I just can’t get excited about Internet of Things (IoT) security.

 We are apparently now so bereft of buzzwords that “things” is the best we can do.
 Something that encompasses everything (from cars and wristwatches to platforms and ecosystems) is in practice likely to be relevant to nothing.

-    We know how to do technology security, we just need to jump in and do it for IoT.
+We know how to do technology security, we just need to jump in and do IoT security.
 I’ve seen a lot of “special” technology come down the pike, and despite initial claims to the contrary, most of the existing approaches to securing earlier technologies are valid.
 Of course, deep understanding of any technology is key to making it as secure as possible, so injecting the fundamentals with a heavy dose of subject matter expertise is also key to success (e.g., hire good mobile pen testers to test your mobile apps).
-And, unquestionably, we should leverage what we’ve learned about TCP/IP security over the years since it is the “Internet” part of IoT.
+And, unquestionably, we should leverage what we’ve learned about TCP/IP security over the years since it is the “internet” part of IoT.

 We aren’t going to solve this at the network layer.

 One fundamental that probably won’t apply to IoT is the perimeter firewall.
 We’ve been trying to protect more and more dynamic endpoints with firewalls since the early days of networks, and look at the results.
 The Internet of Things, if anything, stands for devices openly communicating over the internet.
 While firewalls are valid controls in certain scenarios, my bet is that they just won’t be for the majority of IoT situations.